krnb/noobsecblog/source/_posts/sqli-0x02.md

 ![Real Accounts Count](/sqli-0x02/36_real1.png)

-Out of 202 rows in the table, 200 were fake accounts, with just two useful accounts.
+Out of 202 rows in the table, 200 were fake accounts, and just two useful accounts.

 As a sidenote, if you'd like to crack hashes you got via some SQL injection or some another way, it is a good idea to first try to crack them online.
 It not only saves you time but also resources.
 1. https://crackstation.net/